RenderKit/embree/README.md

 Also see tutorial [Hair] for an example of how to create and use hair geometry.

+### Bézier Curve Geometry

+The bezier curve geometry consists of multiple cubic Bézier curves with varying radius per control point.
+The cuve surface is defined as the sweep surface of sweeping a varying radius circle tangential along the Bézier curve.
+As a limitation, the radius of the curve has to be smaller than the curvature radius of the Bézier curve at each location on the curve.
+In contrast to hair geometry, the curve geometry is rendered properly even in closeups.

+Curve geometries are created using the `rtcNewCurveGeometry` function call, and potentially deleted using the `rtcDeleteGeometry` function call.

+The number of Bézier curves, the number of vertices, and optionally the number of time steps (1 for normal curves, and 2 for linear motion blur) have to get specified at construction time of the curve geometry.

+The curve indices can be set by mapping and writing to the index buffer (`RTC_INDEX_BUFFER`) and the control vertices can be set by mapping and writing into the vertex buffer (`RTC_VERTEX_BUFFER`).
+In case of linear motion blur, two vertex buffers (`RTC_VERTEX_BUFFER0` and `RTC_VERTEX_BUFFER1`) have to get filled, one for each time step.

+The index buffer contains an array of 32 bit indices pointing to the ID of the first of four control vertices, while the vertex buffer stores all control points in the form of a single precision position and radius stored in `x`, `y`, `z`, `r` order in memory.
+The curve radii have to be greater or equal zero.
+All buffers have to get unmapped before an `rtcCommit` call to the scene.

+Like for triangle meshes, the user can also specify a geometry mask and additional flags that choose the strategy to handle the curves in dynamic scenes.

+Also see tutorial [Curves] for an example of how to create and use Bézier curve geometries.

 ### User Defined Geometry

-User defined geometries make it possible to extend Embree with arbitrary types of geometry.
-This is achieved by introducing arrays of user geometries as a special geometry type.
-These objects do not contain a single user geometry, but a set of such geometries, each specified by an index.
-The user has to provide a data pointer per user geometry, a bounding function closure (function and user pointer) as well as user defined intersect and occluded functions to create a set of user geometries.
-The user geometry to process is specified by passing its geometry user data pointer and index to each invocation of the bounding, intersect, and occluded function.
-The bounding function is used to query the bounds of all timesteps of each user geometry.
-When performing ray queries, Embree will invoke the user intersect (and occluded) functions to test rays for intersection (and occlusion) with the specified user defined geometry.

-As Embree supports different ray packet sizes, one potentially has to provide different versions of user intersect and occluded function pointers for these packet sizes.
-However, the ray packet size of the called user function always matches the packet size of the originally invoked ray query function.
-Consequently, an application only operating on single rays only has to provide single ray intersect and occluded function pointers.
+User defined geometries make it possible to extend Embree with arbitrary types of user defined primitives.
+This is achieved by introducing arrays of user primitives as a special geometry type.

 User geometries are created using the `rtcNewUserGeometry` function call, and potentially deleted using the `rtcDeleteGeometry` function call.
-The the `rtcNewUserGeometry2` function additionally gets a numTimeSteps paramter, which specifies the number of timesteps for motion blur.
-The following example illustrates creating an array with two user geometries:
+The the `rtcNewUserGeometry2` function additionally gets a `numTimeSteps` parameter, which specifies the number of timesteps (1 or 2) for motion blur.

+When creating a user defined geometry, the user has to set a data pointer, a bounding function closure (function and user pointer) as well as user defined intersect and occluded callback function pointers.
+The bounding function is used to query the bounds of all timesteps of a user primitive, while the intersect and occluded callback functions are called to intersect the primitive with a ray.

+The bounding function to register has the following signature

+    typedef void (*RTCBoundsFunc2)(void* userPtr, void* geomUserPtr, size_t id, RTCBounds* bounds_o);

+and can be registered using the `rtcSetBoundsFunction2` API function:

+    rtcSetBoundsFunction2(scene, geomID, userBoundsFunction, userPtr);

+When the bounding callback is called, it is passed a user defined pointer specified at registration time of the bounds function (`userPtr` parameter), the per geometry user data pointer (`geomUserPtr` parameter), the ID of the primitive to calculate the bounds for (`id` parameter), and a memory location to write the calculated bound to (`bounds_o` parameter).
+When the user geometry is created with 2 time steps enabled, bounds for both timesteps have to get written to the output location.

+The signature of supported user defined intersect and occluded function in normal mode is as follows:

+    typedef void (*RTCIntersectFunc  ) (                   void* userDataPtr, RTCRay& ray, size_t item);
+    typedef void (*RTCIntersectFunc4 ) (const void* valid, void* userDataPtr, RTCRay4& ray, size_t item);
+    typedef void (*RTCIntersectFunc8 ) (const void* valid, void* userDataPtr, RTCRay8& ray, size_t item);
+    typedef void (*RTCIntersectFunc16) (const void* valid, void* userDataPtr, RTCRay16& ray, size_t item);

+The `RTCIntersectFunc` callback function operates on single rays and gets passed the user data pointer of the user geometry (`userDataPtr` parameter), the ray to intersect (`ray` parameter), and the ID of the primitive to intersect (`item` parameter).
+The `RTCIntersectFunc4/8/16` callback functions operate on ray packets of size 4, 8 and 16 and additionally get an integer valid mask as input (`valid` parameter).
+The callback functions should not modify any ray that is disabled by that valid mask.

+In stream mode the following callback function has to get used:

+    typedef void (*RTCIntersectFuncN ) (const int*  valid, void* userDataPtr, const RTCIntersectContext* context, RTCRayN* rays, size_t N, size_t item);
+    typedef void (*RTCIntersectFunc1Mp)(                   void* userDataPtr, const RTCIntersectContext* context, RTCRay** rays, size_t M, size_t item);

+The `RTCIntersectFuncN` callback function supports ray packets of arbitrary size `N`.
+The `RTCIntersectFunc1Mp` callback function get an array of `M` pointers to single rays as input.

+The user intersect function should return without modifying the ray structure if the user geometry is missed.
+Whereas, if an intersection of the user primitive with the ray segment was found, the intersect function has to update the hit information of the ray (`tfar`, `u`, `v`, `Ng`, `geomID`, `primID` components).

+The user occluded function should also return without modifying the ray structure if the user geometry is missed.
+If the geometry is hit, it should set the `geomID` member of the ray to 0.

+When performing ray queries using the `rtcIntersect` and `rtcOccluded` function, callbacks of type `RTCIntersectFunc` are invoked for user geometries.
+Consequently, an application only operating on single rays only has to provide the single ray intersect and occluded callbacks.
+Similar when calling the `rtcIntersect4/8/16` and `rtcOccluded4/8/16` functions, the `RTCIntersectFunc4/8/16` callbacks of matching packet size and type are called.

+If ray stream mode is enabled for the scene only the `RTCIntersectFuncN` and `RTCIntersectFunc1Mp` callback can be used.
+In this case specifying an `RTCIntersectFuncN` callback is mandatory and the `RTCIntersectFunc1Mp` callback is optional.
+Trying to set a different type of user callback function results in an error.

+The following example illustrates creating an array with two user
+geometries:

     int numTimeSteps = 2;
     struct UserObject { ... };